Robert-van-Engelen/Forth500/manual.md

 place.
 A `THEN` closes the `IF` (some Forth's allow both `ENDIF` and `THEN`).
 By comparison to C, `spanish @ IF x ELSE y` is similar to `*spanish ? x : y`.
 The variable `spanish` places the address of its value on the stack.
-The value is fetched (dereferenced) with the word `@`.
+The value is fetched (dereferenced) with the word `@` ("fetch").
 If the value is nonzero (true), then the statements after `IF` are executed.
 Otherwise, the statements after `ELSE` are executed.

 To set the `spanish` variable to true:

     TRUE spanish ! ↲

-where the store word `!` saves the 2OS value to the memory cell indicated by the TOS address.
+where the word `!` ("store") stores the 2OS value to the memory cell addressed by the TOS, which is the variable `spanish` in this example.

 Observe this stack order carefully!
 Otherwise you will end up writing data to arbitrary memory locations.
 The `!` reminds you of this potential danger.

 For convenience, the words `ON` and `OFF` can be used: